Consistency of Spectral Clustering on Hierarchical Stochastic Block Models: Experiments

-~\\ \textbf{C. elegans}, is a neural network consisting of gap junctional synaptic connections in the posterior nervous system of a single adult male of \textit{Caenorhabditis elegans}, a primitive worm.
+~\\ \textbf{C. elegans} is a neural network consisting of gap junctional synaptic connections in the posterior nervous system of a single adult male of \textit{Caenorhabditis elegans}, a primitive worm.
 The cells are grouped according to the modules and categories described in \cite{jarrell2012connectome}.
-Explicitly, there are six types of cells: sensory neurons, interneurons, gender-shared neurons, command and motor neurons, gender-shared muscle cells, sex-specific muscle cells.
-We use the cell types as the ground truth for community labels.
-The true labels are given in the Database S9 which can be found in the supplementary materials for \cite{jarrell2012connectome}.
+Specifically, there are six types of cells: sensory neurons, interneurons, gender-shared neurons, command and motor neurons, gender-shared muscle cells, sex-specific muscle cells.
+We treat the cell types as the true primitive communities; see Figure \ref{fig:Cetruth}.
+Figure \ref{fig:Ce1} shows the first split given by the spectral bi-partition algorithm based on the Fiedler vector.
+It performs well in the first split as suggested by the completeness score 0.939.
+Interestingly, the two mega-communities correspond to neurons and muscle cells precisely.
+Figure \ref{fig:Ce2} shows the second split, which has a degraded performance.
+As a comparison, we also show the second split given by the normalized graph Laplacian in Figure \ref{fig:Ce3}, which has a higher completeness score.
+They mainly differ in whether the blue nodes are merged with purple or red nodes.

-Figure \ref{fig:Celegans} shows the first and second bi-partition based on the unnormalized or normalized graph Laplacian.
-The algorithm with unnormalized graph Laplacian performs perfectly in the first split, with completeness score 0.939.
-Closer examination shows that the two mega-communities produced in the first split of our algorithm are perfectly meaningful -- they exactly correspond to neurons and muscle cells.
-As we proceed to the subsequent split, the algorithm with unnormalized graph Laplacian fails to accurately recover the communities.
-The same procedure based on normalized graph Laplacian performs slightly better in the second split.
-Nevertheless, we are able to capture a precise hierarchical structure at modest granularity.